provide-io/terraform-provider-pyvider/docs/guides/getting-started.md

 ---
-page_title: "02) Getting Started with Pyvider"
+page_title: "Getting Started with Pyvider"
 description: "Step-by-step tutorial for installing and using the pyvider Terraform provider for the first time."
-guide_order: 3
+guide_order: 2
 ---

 # Getting Started with pyvider Terraform Provider